PenguinsGoYun/PenguinsGoYun.github.io/README.md

 ### Personal Notes:

+11/17/19
+So far, I think the best way to deploy and publish the website on the Github User Page is to commit all the pre-built source code to a different branch, and then using the npm `gh-pages` plugin to publish it on the master branch.

+You can only publish the page on the master branch for your user page.
+You can publish various project pages on other repositories as long as the settings are configured correctly.

+React, Bootstrap, and icon packages are super useful and simplify the process of making the websites look aesthetically pleasing.

+CSS and SCSS is difficult.
+I often feel that I am not taking enough advantage of the unique features of SCSS when writing stylesheets.

+Creating good content and designing the website correctly seems equally, if not more, difficult than implementing the website and its functionalities.

 11/11/19

 `gulp` compiles scss files into regular css files since browsers do not have support for scss yet